 The Things I Overthink About

-I believe in the value of clinical data: there is a lot to be learned by studying behavioral and cognitive effects of neurological disorders.
+I believe that there is a lot to be learned by studying the behavioral and cognitive profiles of patients suffering from neurological conditions.
 Moreover, I'd like to know that somehow, someday, what we are learning about the brain will be useful in the diagnostic or therapeutic process.